ioos/bio_mobilization_workshop/_episodes/01-introduction.md

 {: .challenge}

 ### Darwin Core Mapping
 Now that we understand a bit more about why Darwin Core was created and how it's used today we can begin the work of mapping data to the standard.
-The key place you need when mapping data to Darwin Core is the [Darwin Core Quick Reference Guide](https://dwc.tdwg.org/terms/).
-But there are a lot of terms there and you won't use them all for every dataset (or even use them all on any dataset).
-You might use all the terms once you've mapped many datasets though 😊
+The key resource you need when mapping data to Darwin Core is the [Darwin Core Quick Reference Guide](https://dwc.tdwg.org/terms/).
+Which provides an easy-to-read reference of the currently recommended terms for the Darwin Core standard.
+Keep in mind there are a lot of terms there, and you won't use them all for every dataset (or even use them all on any dataset).
+As your experience grows with mapping to these terms you might gain experience with each term 😊

 > ## Exercise
 >
-> Challenge: Find the matching Darwin Core term for these column headers.
+> **Challenge:** Find the matching Darwin Core term for these column headers.
 >
 > 1. SAMPLE_DATE (example data: 09-MAR-21 05.45.00.000000000 PM)
 > 2. lat (example data: 32.6560)